pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 ## Zeno

 - ~~Handle piece animation outside chessboard.js (remove the piece from the board once they move it so that the game doesn't think about it - what about e3?
 Doesn't matter as no response could cause a problem?)~~
+- ~~__NOT SURE WHAT THAT WAS, BUT SEEMS OK NOW__ Why does it seem like the AI grinds to a halt in this version???~~

 - Work on how it looks (does it look too weird when black pieces overlap the square that the Zeno piece is trying to get to?)
 - Implement PGN esp. here since it will help a huge amount to clarify  what's going on?
 Particularly  at tinier amounts of distance.
 (Maybe once the distance hits 1px we stop "animating" to avoid weirdness)
-- Why does it seem like the AI grinds to a halt in this version???
-- Handle checkmate
+- Handle checkmate (notably we may need black to capture white's king since white is both helpless and could have a king move once the game gets going)
+- How will PGN work for movement between columns?

 ## Tantalus